Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

    :scale: 50 %
    :alt: Two code snippets, side by side

-   Code without primitives, and after it's been rewritten to use primitives.
+   Code without primitives, and the same code after being rewritten to use primitives.

   * Seamlessly access our latest performance and hardware optimizations.

 * Combine with IBM Cloud access to couple Qiskit Runtime with other compute services.